gentoo-mirror/gnome-next/README.md

  - switchboard-plug-locale the plugin is tied to the Ubuntu. ideally, it should be rewritten.
 It's useless now
  - switchboard-plug-useraccounts a little unfinished. it is tied to the accountsservice with patches from Debian.
 But these patches are not yet in gentoo.

-(Dirli's cooment: below is written by someone else, left it, suddenly someone come in handy)
+(Dirli's comment: below is written by someone else, left it, suddenly someone come in handy)
  - Entries from `/usr/share/gnome/autostart` are loaded.

 Here is an example `.xinitrc`: